 Each lesson is carefully checked prior to publication to ensure that it not only takes an objective view of the topic but also offers arguments from a range of sources to reflect press coverage.
 Where possible we also like to give young people the opportunity to explore any “fake news” surrounding the topic, and all our lessons encourage critical thinking and seek to improve digital literacy.

-VotesforSchools can be delivered during tutor time, assemblies, or as part of PSHE or Citizenship curriculums.
-We have also known of subscribers that have had great success in implementing a dedicated VotesforSchools slot in their timetable.
-There is implementation support from us if needed and lots of sharing of ideas amongst teachers.
+VotesforSchools can be delivered during tutor time, assemblies, or as part of PSHE or Citizenship lessons.
+Some schools also have a dedicated VotesforSchools slot in their timetable.

 Yes!

 There is a simple log in process and we provide clear, easy-to-follow guidance.
-Our helpline is available during school hours with friendly advice and help if you have any problems: info@votesforschools.com
+Our support team is available during school hours with friendly advice and help if you have any problems: info@votesforschools.com

 We understand that all schools have different approaches and access to technology.
 We have built maximum flexibility into the platform meaning that students can vote on laptops, tablets, smartphones or in the school computer suite.
 Teachers can also register their class' votes on the platform and, if tech is not your thing, we provide a ballot box if a school prefers to vote manually rather than online.

-We know that you will want to give VotesforSchools a try with your school community before you join us.
-Head to the “Free Downloads” page on our website here to get hold of some outstanding free lessons for you to use and trial in your school.
+Head to the “Free Downloads” page on our website here to get hold of some outstanding free lessons or sign up now to our 14-day free trial.

 The VotesforSchools platform runs for a whole year, regardless of sign-up date with VotePacks for every week of the academic year.